lingaoliu105/lingaoliu105.github.io/_posts/2024-09-17-running-nginx-in-docker-a-practical-guide.md

 - `-d` runs the container in detached mode (in the background).
 - `nginx` tells Docker to use the official Nginx image.

-Once executed, you’ll have a basic Nginx server up and running.
+Once executed, you'll have a basic Nginx server up and running.
 You can verify this by visiting `http://localhost` in your browser or using `curl http://localhost`.

-However, this default setup is limited — you can’t easily modify configurations or serve your own static files.
-Let’s take it a step further.
+However, this default setup is limited — you can't easily modify configurations or serve your own static files.
+Let's take it a step further.

 ## Customizing Nginx Configuration